Secondary chromosome: Replication

-Chromids share features of the replication of both chromosomes and chromids.
+Chromids share features of the replication of both chromosomes and plasmids.
 For one, chromids use the replication system of plasmids.
 While plasmids do not replicate in coordination with the main chromosome or the cell cycle, chromids do and only replicate once per cell cycle.
 In the bacterial genus Vibrio, replication of the main chromosome begins before replication of the chromid.
 The chromid is smaller than the chromosome, and so takes a shorter amount of time to finish replication.
 For this reason, replication of the chromid is delayed to coordinate replication termination between the chromosome and chromid.
 Earlier replication of the chromosome compared with the chromid has also been observed in Ensifer meliloti.
 Bacteria also rely on different replication factors to start replication between the chromosome and the chromid.
 Replication of the chromosome is initiated upon stimulation of the expression of the protein DnaA, whereas expression of chromid replication requires DnaA but also depends on RctB.
 This is similar to F1 and P plasmids which also depend on DnaA but still have their replication controlled by other proteins (specifically RepA and RepE).
 Segregation of the chromid follows different patterns between different genera of bacteria, although it typically takes place after the segregation of the main chromosome.

 So far, chromids are known to replicate with one of two types of systems: either with the repABC system or with iterons.

 Evolutionary flexibility

 Several studies indicate that chromids are less conserved and evolve more rapidly than do chromosomes in bacteria.
-In a study of many species of the genus Vibrio, it was found that the main, large chromosome had a consistent size range of 3–3.3 Mb, whereas the secondary chromosome flexibly ranged from 0.8–2.4 Mb.
+In a study of many species of the genus Vibrio, it was found that the main, large chromosome had a consistent size range of 3–3.3 Mb, whereas the secondary chromosome flexibly ranged from 0.8 to 2.4 Mb.
 This considerable variation indicates a greater degree of structural flexibility.
 Bacteria of the genus Agrobacterium and another genera can have three or more chromids, and these multiple chromids in several strains commonly undergo large-scale rearrangements which can involve the translocation of one sizable portion of one chromid into another.
 Genes located on chromids are also more prone to evolve and display less purifying selection.
 Since common species definition for prokaryotes are based on DNA sequence or average nucleotide identity, the greater evolvability of the chromid may result in organisms with chromids having a greater tendency to speciate.